danielskowronski/Ugreen40GbpsNVMeAnd40mmFanHolder/README.md

 - [x] design and layout of parts described, BOM prepared
 - [x] all fixed parts measured, initial dimensions of parametric parts planned
 - [x] structure of SCAD code, base variables set, primitive initial version of top/bottom and virtual vertical plates
-- [ ] sync of SCAD dimensions variables and design docs, including full explanation for each of them, replace `to be determined` in this doc
+- [x] sync of SCAD dimensions variables and design docs, including full explanation for each of them, replace `to be determined` in this doc
 - [x] working version of top/bottom plate - code, test print, dimensions fitting
 - [x] working version of disk plate - code, test print, dimensions fitting
 - [x] working version of fan plate - code, test print, dimensions fitting
 - [x] docs updated with images explaining complex text descriptions of 3D objects (based on prototype renders)
 - [x] assembly of all parts, testing connections and fit to external objects
-- [ ] modify disk plates to enable any form of airflow along enclosure
+- [x] modify disk plates to enable any form of airflow along enclosure
+- [x] explain how images are rendered
+- [x] explain how code is structured, remove scad/README.md
-- [ ] final object code improvements
+- [-] final object code improvements
-- [ ] final print, finalization of print settings and materials
+- [x] final print, finalization of print settings and materials
 - [ ] photos and model publication on Printables.com

 ## Repository structure